What Is an Author Brand and Why Does It Matter?

 An Author Brand is more than just the books you write

 Got your list?
 Use it to think about where your book and your other content intersect.
 For example, let’s say you’re writing high fantasy.
-You’ve got a couple books and you’ll be adding more within a series.
-You’ll also be using social media because you’ve joined a few groups of Fantasy readers/writers and you’re active there.
+You’ve got a couple of books and will add more to a series.
+You’ll also be using social media because you’ve joined a few groups of Fantasy readers/writers and are active there.
 You can assume they’ll be interested in art and other collectibles that expand the universe your book introduces.

-That might not seem like much, but you know you’ll need a conversational tone and that your stories will be fantastical.
+That might not seem like much, but you know you’ll need a conversational tone, and your stories will be fantastical.
 Add to the mix your website design (classic fantasy, maybe with prominent links to those social platforms/groups above the fold).

 That right there defines a lot more about your brand than you might think.